SvenskaSpel/locust-swarm/README.md

 ```
 pip install locust
+apt install parallel # or yum install or whatever matches your system
 # if you want to use locust-plugins:
 # pip install locust-plugins
 # as swarm automatically copies locust-plugins to loadgens every time, you can then uninstall it, leaving only its dependencies: